aws-samples/mlops-sagemaker-github-actions/README.md

  21. On the Constraints tab, choose **Create constraint**.

- 22. For Product, choose build-deploy-template (the product you just created).
+ 22. For Product, choose build-deploy-github (the product you just created).

  23. For Constraint type, choose Launch.